AnemoneLabs/nymphemeral/docs/source/use/decryption.rst

 ---------------------
-If someone has sent you an End-to-End Encrypted message, when you click on the message to decrypt it, after removing the encryption layers that were added by the nym server, either the GPG Agent or nymphemeral will prompt you for a passphrase if the key is found in the keyring:
+If someone has sent you an End-to-End Encrypted message, when you click on the message to decrypt it, after removing the encryption layers that were added by the nym server, the GPG Agent will prompt you for a passphrase if the key is found in the keyring:

 .. figure:: agent.png
    :alt: GPG Agent